g-chi/migration_detector/README.md

 How to use it
 ------
 migrantion_detector is easy to use, just like pandas.
 First, you need to import your trajectory dataset and then detect the migrants.
+See [demo.ipynb](https://github.com/g-chi/migration_detector/blob/master/demo.ipynb) to learn how to use this package.
 ```
 import migration_detector as md